Hey Kids (Start Here)

 “Penny for your thoughts,” Lightcap says.

 “Jaegers.
 Plural.
 Ours.
-I like the sound of that, Stacker, I really do,” Lightcap says, flashing a grin at him.
+I like the sound of that, Stacker, I do.”

 “Me too,” he says.

 “Well let’s get going.”
 She threads her arm through his.
-“My car is this way.
-Did you drive or take a cab?”
+“My car is this way.”

-They walk into crisping air of a September night, Pentecost matching her strides, Lightcap counting silently in her head in time with her steps, not in stylized neutralization but just for luck, the chords of an obscure band playing in her head, her shoes clicking against the pavement, already planning the call she’ll make to Tendo Choi, what she will say, how she will say it; already adjusting the flow of her presentation, scaling things up, growing them organically from already overwhelming beginnings—she’ll now need quantum physicists to study the anomalies in the Pacific and she’ll need biologists to study Trespasser and whatever else might come through, and she’ll need Jaeger pilots; people ready to look death straight in the face on behalf of their species.
+They walk into crisping air of a September night.
+Pentecost matches her stride.
+Lightcap counts silently in her head in time with her steps, just for luck, the chords of an obscure band playing in her head, her shoes clicking against the pavement, already planning the call she’ll make to Tendo Choi, what she’ll say, how she’ll say it; already adjusting the flow of her presentation, scaling things up, growing them organically from already overwhelming beginnings—she’ll need quantum physicists to study the anomalies in the Pacific and she’ll need biologists to study Trespasser’s corpse, and she’ll need Jaeger pilots: people ready to look death in the face on behalf of their whole species.

 Maybe she’ll get to do it herself.